Study Abroad Programs

 • Copy of your most recent I-20

-We request that your current immigration advisor not release your SEVIS record to UCLA Extension until you are fully admitted and make your Commitment Deposit (Phase 2 of the application).
+We request that your current immigration advisor not release your SEVIS record to UCLA Extension until you are fully admitted and make your $500 depsoit.
 If your SEVIS record is in anything but "Active" status, please contact International Student Services at iss@uclaextension.edu for more information.

-You are a returning student if you have previously applied for an I-20 and paid the Study Abroad program fee.
+You are a returning student if you have previously applied for an I-20 and paid the international program fee at UCLA Extension.
 If you are a current or former student but never applied for an I-20 at UCLA Extension, complete the new student application.

-If you are an F-1 student transferring back to UCLA Extension, you will also be required to upload:
+If you are an F-1 student transferring back to UCLA Extension, you must be admitted into the Study Abroad at UCLA Program.
+Instructions on transferring your SEVIS record to UCLA Extension will be on your program admission letter.

 If your SEVIS record is in anything but "Active" status, please contact International Student Services at iss@uclaextension.edu for more information before having your record transferred to UCLA Extension.